-Just as agency transition teams developed programs for exiting appointees, they should also take the lead in onboarding new appointees.
-Onboarding must be a priority for any organization, particularly when one considers that lasting impressions come during those first weeks and months and can set the stage for success.
+Just as agency transition teams developed programs for exiting appointees, they should also take the lead in onboarding new appointees, keeping in mind they may be the first point of contact for their agency.
+Onboarding must be a priority for any organization, particularly given lasting impressions during those first weeks and months and can set the stage for success.
 An effective onboarding process quickly integrates the new employees into the organization, equips them with all the information and tools they need to be "work ready" and helps build a strong network on which the new employee can draw going forward.

 The key ingredients of a successful onboarding process include clarity on the individual's role and responsibilities, a suitable individual workspace, readily available information technology and early interactions with senior leadership.
-An effective onboarding process also should accelerate the assimilation of new employees.
+An effective onboarding process should also accelerate the assimilation of new employees.